-If, at any time, your child is too sick to participate, please let us know.
-When your child feels better, please contact the teacher for make-up work.
+However, if your child is too sick to participate, please call the school to let us know.
+When your child feels better, please arrange with the teacher for make-up work.

-When your child meets the requirements to return to in-person learning, please let us know and we will move your child back to your child's current program.
+You will receive messages regarding your child's symptoms.
+Please follow-up with us regarding your child's health.
+When your child meets the requirements to return to in-person learning, please let us know and we will move your child back to your child's former program.